-Level 1 - What we stand for Level 2 Level 3 Level 4 Level 5 Identifying and challenging organisational limitations, where applicable Identifying both formal and informal sources of influence and using this knowledge to build relationships with key decision makers/influencers Recognising the reasons for on-going organisational behaviour Acknowledging and responding to internal and external forces affecting the organisation Spotting trends and changes -both internal and external - that will affect the organisation in the future.
-Forming and maintaining relationships with key provincial and national institutions, bodies and individuals to protect and enhance the council's position Identifying and optimising decision-making processes in city region and other partnering arrangements Sustainably exerts influence within a variety of different working arrangements e.g. city region, private sector partnerships, etc.
+Level 1 - What we stand for Level 2 Level 3 Level 4 Level 5 Identifying and challenging organisational limitations, where applicable Acknowledging and responding to internal and external forces affecting the organisation Identifying and optimising decision-making processes in city region and other partnering arrangements Identifying both formal and informal sources of influence and using this knowledge to build relationships with key decision makers/influencers Spotting trends and changes -both internal and external - that will affect the organisation in the future.
+Sustainably exerts influenc within a variety of different working arrangements e.g. city region, private sector partnerships, etc. Recognising the reasons for on-going organisational behaviour Forming and maintaining relationships with key provincial and national institutions, bodies and individuals to protect and enhance the council's position partnersnips, etc.